 The Osmosis Appchain implements liquidity pools as first-class primitives at the chain level rather than through smart contracts.
 This design allows for gas-efficient exchanges, sophisticated routing protocols, and new pool designs that would be intolerably costly on a general-purpose blockchain.
 The team has repeatedly refined its AMM logic through chain updates, testing things like concentrated liquidity, dynamic fees, and other innovations.

-Osmosis utilized IBC to become the liquidity centre of the Cosmos ecosystem, bridging dozens of Appchains and making asset transfers seamless.
-Such a network effect is made possible by Cosmos SDK’s interoperability-driven architecture, and that’s what has made Osmosis successful.
+Osmosis used IBC to become the liquidity center of the Cosmos ecosystem, bridging dozens of Appchains and enabling direct asset transfers.
+This network effect is built on Cosmos SDK’s interoperability-first architecture, which is central to Osmosis’s success.
 The exchange now supports billions of dollars in monthly trading volume with near-zero fees and an outstanding user experience.

 Beam: Avalanche Subnet for Gaming

-Beam, a blockchain specifically designed for gaming, decided to utilize Avalanche Subnets in constructing its application-specific blockchain with optimization for the low latency and high volume needed in blockchain gaming.
-The choice of Avalanche’s framework was based on several reasons: sub-second finality, customizability of gas fees, and good support for EVM-compatible games moving from other blockchains.
+Beam, a blockchain designed for gaming, chose Avalanche Subnets to build its application-specific blockchain, optimizing for the low latency and high volume needed in blockchain gaming.
+The choice was driven by sub-second finality, customizable gas fees, and strong support for EVM-compatible games migrating from other blockchains.

 The Beam subnet shows the flexibility of Appchains to adapt to technical necessities.
 The team set their subnet with game-tuned parameters: increased gas limits for intricate transactions, pre-configured fee schemes that subsidize specific operations, and validator demands that balance performance and decentralization.
 Such customization will not be possible on a multi-tenant blockchain without impacting other applications.